Gautamshahi/SimpleText-Track-Task-3-Research-Area-Classification/README.md

 The accuracy metric is computed as:

-Accuracy = Number of Correct Predictions\Total Number of Predictions
+Accuracy = Number of Correct Predictions/Total Number of Predictions

 where: